radowtay/Project-1/README.md

 * Busiest Actors - most movies output in a single year
+   * For this question, we found that the most busiest Actor to had ouput in a single year was Denzel Washington.
+Johnny Depp started first but Denzel Washington and Matt Damon started to get ahead in the movie gain.

 * Top 5 Genres in List vs IMDB Rating